semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Summary

-- Do not show trends, information and additional links.
+- Don’t show trends, information and additional links.
 - Info icons should be active while initial loading.
 - Icons inside the PanelSummary are replaced with Skeleton “bones" with the same size.
 - The values are replaced with Skeleton “bones" with the size of value's line-height.